decklin/git-wiki/README.md

 Installation and Use
 --------------------

-This git-wiki requires Sinatra, Grit, Haml, and RDiscount, all available on RubyGems.
+This git-wiki requires Ruby 1.9.
 Here's how to create a new wiki and run it:

     git clone git-wiki my-wiki
     cd my-wiki
+    bundle install
     ./git-wiki.rb # and point browser to http://localhost:4567/

 Configuration